 Also, installing and running a dedicated Registry cleaner can also help.
 If you haven’t installed one on your machine yet, check out this list with the best Registry cleaners for Windows 10.

 - Be sure to backup your important files and folder before you do this step.

-- In the Control Panel window, navigate to the search box > type ‘recovery’ without the quotes.
+- There, navigate to the search box and type recovery.

 - Follow the instructions on the screen to finish the system restore and bring your device back to a point where you did not have this issue.

 Some users confirmed that unplugging all the peripherals connected to their computer helped them fix this error.